Originally published Nov. 2025. Updated March 2026.

 Our Meiji-Era Time Capsule

-The house itself is a fascinating challenge.
-It’s small, at 81 m2 (around 870 sq. ft.), with a more recent addition tacked onto the side.
-We knew the purchase price was low: ¥500,000 for the house itself (plus a bit of mixed-use, forestry land).
-Including all real estate and legal fees, our total cost was ¥1,300,000 (approx. 8,200 USD).
+The house itself is small ā 81 m² (around 870 sq. ft.) ā with a later addition tacked onto the side.
+The purchase price was Ā„500,000 for the house itself, plus some mixed-use and forestry land.
+Including legal and real estate fees, our total came to Ā„1,300,000 (about $8,200 USD).

-The exact construction date was, unfortunately, lost to time, as detailed building records weren’t kept until the Showa Era (post-1926).
-However, we learned that property taxes were being paid on this spot back in 1868, the year the Meiji Restoration began.
-We were buying a genuine piece of local history!
+We donāt know the exact construction date, since detailed building records werenāt kept until the Showa era, but we learned that property taxes were being paid on this spot in 1868 ā the year of the Meiji Restoration.
+In other words, we were buying a genuine piece of local history.

 Read: The Shocking Reality Of Our First Year In An Akiya House (and How We Made It Better)